mathieu-benoit/hello-humanitec/docs/gke-advanced.md

     -f custom-service-account.yaml
 ```

-_Note: Here, we create hard-code the values of the `ServiceAccount` name with `cartservice` and the value of the Google Service Account, but in a near future we will add a resource selector placeholder in order to dynamically get these values from the dependent resource._
+_Note: Here we test if the `${resources.redis.outputs.host}` starts with `projects/` which is the beginning of a the connection string of the Spanner database.
+In a near future, we will leverage the Spanner resource type instead._

 ## [DE-HUM] Deploy the `cartservice` connected to the Spanner database